Senapura railway station

-Senapura railway station is a station on Konkan Railway in Byndoor Taluk Udupi District.
+Senapura railway station is a station on Konkan Railway in Byndoor Taluk Udupi District of Karnataka state, India.
 It is at a distance of 646.192 km down from origin.
-The preceding station on the line is Bijoor railway station and the next station is Kundapura railway station.
-It is nearest station to famous Maravanthe beach on the shores of Arabbi Samudra approximately six(6) kilometre from Senapura railway station on Konkan Railway Corporation (KRCL) train route.
+The preceding station on the line is Bijoor railway station and the next station is Kundapura railway station towards Surathkal, Mangaluru.
+It is the nearest station to the famous Maravanthe beach on the shores of Arabbi Samudra, approximately 6km away.

-As of 6 January 2025, the following trains have stop at Senapura(SEN) station:
+As of 6 January 2025, the following trains stop at Senapura (SEN) station: